jsanchezperez/estadeo_online/README.md

 main.cpp: Main function to be called from the command line.
-It reads and check the parameters and call the estadeo program estadeo.cpp: Implements the estadeo video stabilization motion_smoothing.cpp: Implements the transformation smoothing strategies video_cooling.cpp: Methods to improve the video after stabilization utils.cpp: Functions to convert rgb videos to grayscale and add noise cmline_execute.sh: Script to be executed from the command line that facilitates the process of converting videos to/from raw data and calling the estadeo algorithm
+It reads and check the parameters and call the estadeo program

+estadeo.cpp: Implements the estadeo video stabilization

+motion_smoothing.cpp: Implements the transformation smoothing strategies

+video_cooling.cpp: Methods to improve the video after stabilization

+utils.cpp: Functions to convert rgb videos to grayscale and add noise

+cmline_execute.sh: Script to be executed from the command line that facilitatesthe process of converting videos to/from raw data and calling the estadeo algorithm

 Complementary programs:

 direct_method: a directory with the code of parametric motion estimation.
   This is an implementation of the inverse compositional algorithm that is available at http://www.ipol.im/pub/pre/153/

-feature_based_method: a directory for feature-based image matching.
-This is the code from the ORSA method, http://www.ipol.im/pub/art/2012/mmm-oh/ generate_output.cpp: Program to create videos of the histograms of the input and output videos (used for the online demo only) estadeo.sh: Script used from the IPOL demo to facilitate the process of converting videos to/from raw data and calling the estadeo method
+generate_output.cpp: Program to create videos of the histograms of the input and output videos (used for the online demo only)

+estadeo.sh: Script used from the IPOL demo to facilitate the process of converting videos to/from raw data and calling the estadeo method